-- Inflammation of the pancreas (pancreatitis).
-The signs include severe pain in the stomach which spreads to your back. - Inflammation of the mucus lining of the mouth (stomatitis). - swelling, redness and soreness of the tongue. • Problems with your gallbladder, which may cause pain, feeling sick and being sick. • A neurological condition that may occur in neonates with severe jaundice (kernicterus). • Kidney problems caused by deposits of calcium ceftriaxone.
-There may be pain when passing water some blood problems).
+- A secondary infection that may not respond to the antibiotic previously prescribed - Form of anaemia where red blood cells are destroyed (haemolytic anaemia). - Severe decrease in white blood cells (agranulocytosis). - Convulsions. - Vertigo (spinning sensation). - Inflammation of the pancreas (pancreatitis).
+The signs include severe pain in the stomach which spreads to your back. - Inflammation of the mucus lining of the mouth (stomatitis). - Inflammation of the tongue (glossitis).
+The signs include swelling, redness and soreness of the tongue. - Problems with your gallbladder, which may cause pain, feeling sick and being sick. - A neurological condition that may occur in neonates with severe jaundice (kernicterus). - Kidney problems caused by deposits of calcium ceftriaxone.
+There may be pain when passing water (urine) or low output of urine. - A false positive result in a Coombs' test (a test for some blood problems). - A false positive result for galactosaemia (an abnormal build up of the sugar galactose). - Ceftriaxone for injection may interfere with some types of blood glucose tests - please check with your doctor.